 The tower Gornji Ugao was an original cannon foundry.
 It spreads on over 600 m2, and it has preserved all parts of the production process.
 The museum is super interesting, and the guide – Divo makes a visit really worthwhile.

-There are many other museums in town, but these are our favourite three.
+There are many other museums in town, but these are our favourite four.
 We’ll cover all other museums in a separate post.

 Have an ice cream